Cebuano Wikipedia: Importance in the language area

 Cebuano is the second most spoken language in the Philippines with about 20 million speakers.
-The Cebuano-language Wikipedia community claimed to be the only online encyclopedia in this language.
+The Cebuano-language Wikipedia community has claimed to be the only online encyclopedia in this language.

 However, Cebuano Wikipedia does not appear to be widely used in the Philippines; as of March 2021, 90 percent of Wikipedia views from that country were directed at English Wikipedia, with 5 percent going to Tagalog and 3 percent to Russian Wikipedia.
-About 30 percent of Cebuano Wikipedia views come from China, 22 percent from the United States, and only 11 percent from the Philippines (roughly, the same number as from France).
+About 30 percent of Cebuano Wikipedia views come from China, 22 percent from the United States, and only about 11 percent from the Philippines (roughly the same number as from France).
+Most of the articles on the Wikipedia are not relevant to Cebuano speakers.

 History and growth of articles

 The Cebuano-language Wikipedia was launched in June 2005.
 In January 2006, 1,000 articles were created, while in November 2006 there were 1,400 articles.
-At the end of 2006 and 2007, the bots created some ten thousand articles on municipalities in France.
+At the end of 2006 and 2007, the bots created ten thousand articles on municipalities in France.

 By the end of 2012, the number of articles increased to about 30,000.
 In December 2012, Lsjbot began to create articles.
 As a result, the number of articles increased dramatically in 2013, and from February to December 2013, the number of articles increased ninefold.
 By the end of 2015, about 99 percent of the then 1.4 million articles had been created by bots, including about 25,000 articles about localities and the rest of articles about living beings by Lsjbot.
+Sverker Johansson, the creator of Lsjbot, focused on the Cebuano Wikipedia as his wife is a native Cebuano speaker; Johansson himself is not fluent in the language.